UnderstandLingBV/Tuktu/documentation/processors/csv/tuktu.csv.processors.CSVReaderProcessor.json.md

     - If set to true, the first data packet will be used to extract headers from.

     * **remove_original** *(type: boolean)* `[Optional]`
-    - Whehter to remove the original field.
+    - Whether to remove the original field.

     * **separator** *(type: string)* `[Optional]`
-    - The separator.
-Semicolon (;) by default.
+    - The separator character.

     * **quote** *(type: string)* `[Optional]`
     - The quote character.
-Double quote (") by default.

     * **escape** *(type: string)* `[Optional]`
     - The escape character.
-Double backslash (\) by default.